coder-hxl/x-crawl/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

-X-Crawl is a flexible Nodejs reptile bank.
-Used to crawl pages, batch network requests, and download file resources in batches.
-There are 5 kinds of RequestConfig writing, 3 ways to obtain results, and crawl data asynchronous or synchronized mode.
-Run on Nodejs and be friendly to JS/TS developers.
+x-crawl is a flexible nodejs crawler library.
+Used to crawl pages, batch network requests, and batch download file resources.
+Crawl data in asynchronous or synchronous mode, 3 ways to get results, and 5 ways to write requestConfig.
+Runs on nodejs, friendly to JS/TS developers.

 If you feel good, you can support [x-crawl repository](https://github.com/coder-hxl/x-crawl) with a Star.